-- 42.1 Relationship to the Long Service Leave Act 1955 (NSW) - (a) An employee's entitlement to long service leave shall be in accordance with the provisions of this Agreement and the Long Service Leave Act 1955 (NSW). - (b) Where this clause provides entitlements that are more beneficial than the Long Service Leave Act 1955 (NSW) this clause shall apply. - (c) Where this clause is silent the provisions of the Long Service Leave Act 1955 (NSW) shall apply. - 42.2 Quantum of Long Service Leave (Nursing Classifications) - (a) Every employee after ten years' continuous service with the same employer shall be entitled to two months' long service leave on full pay; after 15 years' continuous service to an additional one month's long service leave on full pay; and for each five years' continuous service thereafter to an additional one and one-half months' long service leave on full pay. - (b) Where the service of an employee with at least five years' service is terminated, the employee shall be entitled to long service leave as follows:

-- (i) For the first five years' service one month. - (ii) For the next ten years' service a proportionate amount calculated on the basis of one month for each additional five years.
+- 45.1 Relationship to the Long Service Leave Act 1955 (NSW) - (a) An employee's entitlement to long service leave shall be in accordance with the provisions of this Agreement and the Long Service Leave Act 1955 (NSW). - (b) Where this clause provides entitlements that are more beneficial than the Long Service Leave Act 1955 (NSW) this clause shall apply. - (c) Where this clause is silent the provisions of the Long Service Leave Act 1955 (NSW) shall apply. - 45.2 Quantum of Long Service Leave (Nursing Classifications) - (a) Every employee after ten years' continuous service with the same employer shall be entitled to two months' long service leave on full pay; after 15 years' continuous service to an additional one month's long service leave on full pay; and for each five years' continuous service thereafter to an additional one and one-half months' long service leave on full pay. - (b) Where the service of an employee with at least five years' service is terminated, for reasons other than serious misconduct, the employee shall be entitled to long service leave as follows: - (i) For the first five years' service one month. - (ii) For the next ten years' service a proportionate amount calculated on the basis of one month for each additional five years.
 For the purpose of calculation, each completed whole month of continuous service gives an entitlement equal to 0.0722 weeks' pay. - (iii) For all subsequent service a proportionate amount calculated on the basis of 1.5 months for each additional five years.
-For the purpose of calculation, each completed whole year of continuous service gives an entitlement equal to 1.2996 weeks' pay. - 42.3 Quantum of Long Service Leave (Aged Care Classifications classified at pay points "A" only & Health Professional Classifications classified at pay points "A" only) - (a) Every employee after ten years' continuous service with the same employer shall be entitled to two months' long service leave on full pay; after fifteen years' continuous service to an additional one month's long service leave on full pay; and for each five years' continuous service thereafter to an additional one and one-half months' long service leave on full pay. - (b) Where the services of an employee with at least five years' service are terminated, the employee shall be entitled for five years service to one month's long service leave on full pay and for service after five years to a proportionate amount of such leave on full pay calculated on the basis of three months long service leave for 15 years' service. - 42.4 Quantum of Long Service Leave (Aged Care Classifications classified at pay points "C" only, & Health Professionals classified at Pay points "C" only and Home Care Classifications) - (a) Each employee shall be entitled to two months long service leave on ordinary pay after ten years' service; thereafter additional long service leave shall accrue on the basis of five months long service leave for each ten years' service.
-This additional leave may be taken on a pro-rata basis each five years after completing the initial 10 year period of service. - (b) Where the services of an employee with at least five years' service are terminated by the employer for any reason other than the employee's serious and wilful misconduct, or by the employee on account of illness, incapacity or domestic or other pressing necessity, or by reason of the death of the employee, he/she shall be entitled to be paid a proportionate amount on the basis of two months for ten years service - 42.5 Taking of Long Service Leave - (a) The employer shall give to each employee at least one month's notice of the date from which it is proposed that the employee's long service leave shall be given and taken.
-Such leave shall be taken as soon as practicable having regard to the needs of the facility, or, where the employer and the employee agree, such leave may be postponed to an agreed date. - (b) In such a case, where the employer and employee agree to postpone the taking of leave, the employee shall be paid for that leave at the rate of pay applicable at the time of the agreement and not at the rate of pay applicable at the time that the leave is taken.
-For any such agreement to be valid, it must be in writing and be signed by both the employer and the employee. - (c) For the purposes of this clause:
+For the purpose of calculation, each completed whole year of continuous service gives an entitlement equal to 1.2996 weeks' pay. - 45.3 Quantum of Long Service Leave (Aged Care Classifications classified at pay points "A" only & Health Professional Classifications classified at pay points "A" only) - (a) Every employee after ten years' continuous service with the same employer shall be entitled to two months' long service leave on full pay; after fifteen years' continuous service to an additional one month's long service leave on full pay; and for each five years' continuous service thereafter to an additional one and one-half months' long service leave on full pay. - (b) Where the services of an employee with at least five years' service are terminated, for reasons other than serious misconduct, the employee shall be entitled for five years service to one month's long service leave on full pay and for service after five years to a proportionate amount of such leave on full pay calculated on the basis of three months long service leave for 15 years' service. - 45.4 Quantum of Long Service Leave (Aged Care Classifications classified at pay points "C" only, & Health Professionals classified at Pay points "C" only and Home Care Classifications) - (a) Each employee shall be entitled to two months long service leave on ordinary pay after ten years' service; thereafter additional long service leave shall accrue on the basis of five months long service leave for each ten years' service.
+This additional leave may be taken on a pro-rata basis each five years after completing the initial 10 year period of service. - (b) Where the services of an employee with at least five years' service are terminated by the employer for any reason other than the employee's serious and wilful misconduct, or by the employee on account of illness, incapacity or domestic or other pressing necessity, or by reason of the death of the employee, he/she shall be entitled to be paid a proportionate amount on the basis of two months for ten years service